sommd/dev-diary/README.md

 Commands:
-  cancel  Stop the current session without recording it. entry   Add an entry to the diary, ignoring the current session. show    Show entries in the diary. start   Start a new session with the current time. status  Show the status of the current session, if there is one.
+  cancel  Stop the current session without recording it. entry   Add an entry to the diary, ignoring the current session. merge   Add all the entries of another diary into this one. show    Show entries in the diary. start   Start a new session with the current time. status  Show the status of the current session, if there is one.